langleyfoxall/technical-test/README.md

 a private repository), or via WeTransfer (without the dependency directories).

 ## Questions / Improvements
 Have any questions/improvements for the test?
-Submit a GitHub issue against the repository and we will get back to you.
+Submit a GitHub issue against this repository and we will get back to you.